-Currently, the Nagasaki Churches and Christian Legacy Sites appear on Unesco's tentative list of World Heritage Candidates, and the process to secure permanent registration as a World Heritage Site is underway.
+Currently, the Hidden Christian Sites in the Nagasaki Region appear on Unesco's tentative list of World Heritage Candidates, and the process to secure permanent registration as a World Heritage Site is underway.

-Until this point, we've followed the threads of the history of the Nagasaki Churches and Christian Legacy Sites.
+Until this point, we've followed the threads of the history of the Hidden Christian Sites in the Nagasaki Region.
 It's important to note, however, that this 450 year period of upheaval speaks not only to issues of religion, but also to the latent potential and dormant possibilities of the region as whole.

 On January 15th, 2014, Pope Francis, the spiritual leader of over 1 billion Catholic subjects addressed the world from the Plaza de San Pietro in the Vatican.
 "The Japanese Christian Community suffered a severe persecution in the early seventeenth century.
 Their priests were exiled and gone from the country, and the people were forced to conceal their practice of the religion.
 When a child was born, the father and mother baptised it.
 By the grace of baptism, Christianity in Japan survived.
 We can learn much from this story."

 Pope Francis spoke of the roughly 250 years in which the covert Christians of Nagasaki, absent the presence of any clergy or religious officials, kept the practice of baptism, and with it, their faith alive on their own, extolling them as "exemplary."

 The Nagasaki alluded to by the Pope and the visit of the covert Christians of Urakami to be discovered by the priest Petitjean at Oura Church are just now starting to be reexamined as a miracle of religious history, and are garnering much attention.